Sayan2105/project_management/README.md

 python manage.py migrate
 ```

 > Migrations = telling the database to create all the tables.
-Like running `php artisan migrate` in Laravel.

 ### Step 6 — Start the server